dataprojectsteward/IntroToDataScience/README.md

 ## Installation

 The code is implemented using Python and Jupyter Notebook, and libaries.
-If you don't them installed yet, here are the links:
+If you don't have them installed yet, here are the links:

 https://www.python.org/downloads/